praekelt/swagger-django-generator/README.md

   --urls-file TEXT          Use an alternative filename for the urls.
   --views-file TEXT         Use an alternative filename for the views.
   --schemas-file TEXT       Use an alternative filename for the schemas.
+  --utils-file TEXT         Use an alternative filename for the utilities.
   --help                    Show this message and exit.
 ```